-or the latest full moon, we decided to go up on a special mission: climb up to the summit of Wedge & watch the sunrise.
+For the latest full moon, we decided to go on a special mission: climb to the summit of Wedge to watch the sunrise.
 It would be one of my first experiences hiking in Canada.
-It sounded pretty straightforward to me when Alain suggested it, but when he started borrowing the gear we needed from his friends I started to wonder what was I getting myself into again.
+It sounded pretty straightforward to me when Alain suggested it, but when he started borrowing gear from his friends I started to wonder what was I getting myself into.
+Again.
 We set out on Friday afternoon, arriving at the parking lot at almost four o’clock.

-We went to sleep early as we had agreed to waking up at three in the morning to start climbing up so that we could be at the summit by sunrise.
-After the required cup of coffee, we set out for our climb still half asleep; thankfully, it didn’t take us long before warming up.
-Forty minutes later, we got to the glacier and put on our borrowed ultra-light crampons and get our ice axes ready.
+We went to sleep early since we had to wake up at three in the morning to start climbing and reach the summit by sunrise.
+After the required cup of coffee, we set out for our climb still half asleep.
+Thankfully, it didn’t take us long before warming up.
+Forty minutes later, we got to the glacier and put on our borrowed ultra-light crampons and got our ice axes ready.
 It was my first time ever using this type of gear and I didn’t know what to expect.

-It was crazy, tricky walking up the snowy slope on those things!
-It was nearly impossible to focus my mind on the sequence of my movements while I struggled to stop myself from freaking out about sliding down all the way down.
-On top of this, I was wearing my trail running shoes instead of proper boots; so one of my crampons was getting loose, making the whole experience a bit more nerve-wracking for me.
+It was crazy!
+It was tricky walking up the snowy slope on those things!
+It was nearly impossible to focus my mind on my movements while I struggled to stop myself from freaking out about sliding all the way down.
+On top of this, I was wearing my trail running shoes instead of proper boots.
+One of my crampons kept getting loose, making the whole experience a bit more nerve-wracking for me.
 Alain kept reassuring me that it was all OK, while he patiently waited for me.

-In the end, it took us longer than expected to climb the slope and it became obvious we would not make it to the summit in time to see the sunrise.
-On the other hand, it was also evident that I was not comfortable enough to attempt the climb up on the arête; so we decided not to keep pushing forward.
+In the end, it took us longer than expected to climb the slope.
+It became obvious we would not make it to the summit in time to see the sunrise.
+On the other hand, it was also clear that I was not comfortable enough to attempt the climb up on the arête.
+So we decided not to keep pushing forward.

-We found a spot to rest and take in the view of the sun coming up against the mountains, and after we started our descent back to the campground.
+We found a spot to rest and take in the view of the sun coming up against the mountains.
+Then, we started our descent back to the campground.
 Even if we didn’t end up carrying out our mission till the end, we still got treated to amazing views during our stay up there.
 All in all, I couldn’t have asked for more for my first experience hiking in Canada!